 To begin, you'll want to take a look at the BIDS Study Design Spreadsheet.
 This will help you plan out how to get your data into BIDS.

-Next, you will use 3 gears for BIDS curation:
+Next, you will use 3 or 4 gears for BIDS curation:

 - DICOM MR Classifier: Interprets DICOM tags for a basic understanding of the type of scan